 Creating a Super App

-Super was an "all in one savings solutions" offering deals on travel and goods as well as their new SuperCash card.
-The issue was - all three of this offerings lived in different apps.
+Super was an "all in one savings solution" offering deals on travel and goods as well as their new SuperCash card.
+The issue was - all three of these offerings were built as separate apps.

 The ideal customer experience